projectcapsule/capsule/docs/operator/use-cases/onboarding.md

 EOF
 ```

-With the configuration above, any user belonging to the `oil-users` group will be owner of the `oil` tenant with the same permissions of Alice.
-For example, Bob can login with his own credentials and issue
+With the configuration above, any user belonging to the `oil-users` group will be the owner of the `oil` tenant with the same permissions of Alice.
+For example, Bob can log in with his credentials and issue

 ```
 kubectl auth can-i create namespaces